AndersonCastilloL/capstone-project/content/posts/capstone-project-documentation.md

 ![Heatmap2](/capstone-project/bicing-heatmap-capture2.png)

+Where the interactive version can be found in the notebook, when running the cells corresponding to this section at the end using Colab

 Remarks: If we compare the different periods, we can see that in general, the downtown is the area where there is a major use of bicycle and therefore less availability.